 Studying for an MPhil provides you with the opportunity to engage in focused research at masters level under close individual supervision.
 You will gain advanced expertise on your chosen range of topics in Philosophy, as well as carry out your own research project.
 The skills and subject knowledge your will gain will prepare you ideally for independent academic research.

 Our MPhil is designed to cover the first two years of a ‘2+2’ programme (i.e. two year Masters plus two years PhD, or equivalent part-time study) towards completion of a doctorate.
 However, you are also welcome to undertake the 2-year course as a stand alone Masters-level degree, after which you may wish to apply for PhD study.

 The primary means of study is by fortnightly supervisions, with at least one term of the first year devoted to each of the three areas of study you have chosen.
-You will be assigned a different supervisor for each area, and will produce an essay (maximum 5,000words, no minimum length) for each supervision.
+You will be assigned a specialist supervisor for each area, who will agree with you topics for formative essays which you will produce for each supervision.
 In addition, you will be encouraged to attend appropriate graduate classes to support your supervisory preparation.
-Graduate classes may be taken from amongst those offered for an MA programme, or be research led classes put on for the benefit specifically of MPhil students and PhD students.
-Essays written for supervisions are for formative assessment.
-They are not expected to exhibit the degree of polish and sophistication that will be required for the essays required for summative assessment at the end of the programme.
-The learning process is built primarily around the regular production of sustained pieces of philosophical prose and their critical scrutiny in fortnightly supervisions.
+Graduate classes may be taken from amongst those offered on our Masters programmes, or be research led classes put on for the benefit specifically of MPhil students and PhD students.

 Lists of MPhil papers*